jolocom/jolocom-lib/docs/interactionFlows.rst

     }],
   }, password)

-.. note:: Documentation on what ``constraints`` are, and how they can be used to create more specific constraints will be added shortly.
+.. note:: Documentation on ``constraints`` and how they can be used to create even more specific constraints will be added soon.

-.. note:: For further documentation and examples of how to create and send credential requests, check the `api documentation <https://htmlpreview.github.io/?https://raw.githubusercontent.com/jolocom/jolocom-lib/master/api_docs/documentation/classes/credentialrequest.html>`_, the `demo service implementation <https://github.com/jolocom/demo-sso>`_, the `integration tests <https://github.com/jolocom/jolocom-lib/tree/master/tests/integration>`_, and finally `this collection of examples <https://github.com/Exulansis/Validation-Examples>`_.
+... note:: For further documentation and examples explaining how to create and send credential requests, check the `API documentation <https://htmlpreview.github.io/?https://raw.githubusercontent.com/jolocom/jolocom-lib/master/api_docs/documentation/classes/credentialrequest.html>`_, the `demo service implementation <https://github.com/jolocom/demo-sso>`_, the `integration tests <https://github.com/jolocom/jolocom-lib/tree/master/tests/integration>`_, and finally `this collection of examples <https://github.com/Exulansis/Validation-Examples>`_.

 The easiest way to make the credential request consumable for the client applications is to encode it as a `JSON Web Token <https://jwt.io/introduction/>`_.
 This allows us to easily validate signatures on individual messages, and prevent some replay attacks.

-In order to make the credential request consumable by the `Jolocom SmartWallet <https://github.com/jolocom/smartwallet-app>`_ we need to further encode the ``JSON Web Token`` as a QR code that can be scanned by the wallet.
-You can encode the ``credentialRequest`` as follows:
+In order to make the credential request consumable by the `Jolocom SmartWallet <https://github.com/jolocom/smartwallet-app>`_ the ``JSON Web Token`` must further be encoded as a QR code that can be scanned by the wallet application.
+The ``credentialRequest`` can be encoded as follows:
 .. code-block:: typescript

-  // Will be deprecated in future releases in favor of more user friendly and intuitive ways to encoding data const jwtEncoded = credentialRequest.encode() const QREncoded = new SSO().JWTtoQR(jwtEncoded)
+  // Will be deprecated in future releases in favor of more user-friendly and intuitive ways to encode data const jwtEncoded = credentialRequest.encode() const QREncoded = new SSO().JWTtoQR(jwtEncoded)